ahepp1/wordle-solver/README.md

 # wordle-solver

-"Optimally" solves Wordle using entropy.
-Only looks one layer deep for now so could be further improved.
+Optimally\* solves Wordle using entropy.

+\*As of now each entropy calculation only goes one layer deep so this method could be firther improved.

 # Execution